manavbjain/Strong-Password-Generator/README.md

     ```

 ### 5. Push Changes to Your Fork
-- Push your committed chanes to your forked repository on GitHub:
+- Push your committed changes to your forked repository on GitHub:
     ```bash
     git push origin feature/proposed_feature_name
     ```

 ### 6. Create a Pull Request
-- Once you have sucessfully pushed your proposed code changes, navigate to your forked repository on GitHub.
+- Once you have successfully pushed your proposed code changes, navigate to your forked repository on GitHub.
 - You should then be able to see a banner at the top indicating that you have recently pushed a new branch.
-Click on the "Comapre & pull request" button that is next to it.
+Click on the "Compare & pull request" button that is next to it.

 ### 7. Open a Pull Request
 - On the Pull Request page:
-    - Select the base repository and the base branch (base repository is the respository you originally forked from and the main branch).
+    - Select the base repository and the base branch (the base repository is the repository you originally forked from and the main branch).
     - Select your forked repository and the branch you created (this is the repository of your proposed code changes).
 - Fill in the title and description for your pull request.
 Be sure to provide context and adequate information about the changes you have proposed.

 ### 8. Review and Submit Your Improvements
-- Provide tests and documentation for the changes and add labels to categorie your pull request.
+- Provide tests and documentation for the changes and add labels to categorize your pull request.
 - Once done, click on the "Create pull request" button.

 ### 9. Merging the Pull Request
 - If the maintainers of the original repository need more information or clarification, they may comment on your pull request.
-You should make necessary changes based on the comments.
+You should make the necessary changes based on the comments.
 - Once approved, your pull request will be merged into the main branch of the original repository.
 - If your changes are merged, you will officialy become a contributor to the original repository.